Direct Mail is Alive and Thriving in the 2020’s: How to Do It Well

 Just think, socks and underwear used to be pretty basic.
 Now you can order $40 undies with micro modal fabric or even join a monthly subscription to have your fancy socks delivered to you.
 In the product life cycle, this is described as a life cycle extension.

 What I’ve noticed is that direct mail remains a big business – all of our clients that are doing direct mail are growing year over year – and that there’s ample opportunity for innovation.
 Here are a few tactics to take away that we’ve seen prove useful.

-From our perspective, you generally just need two colours.
+From our perspective, you generally just need two colors.
 It says money and you can still make your visuals pop.
-Just be mindful that folks like me might be colour blind so you’ll do best to ask your designer to use an app to spot any issues.
+Just be mindful that folks like me might be color blind so you’ll do best to ask your designer to use an app to spot any issues.